 Cryptocentrus cinctus - The captive bred Yellow Watchman Goby is a beautiful goby that naturally varies in color a bit.
 They can be mustard, pale grey with olive-grey bands, or bright yellow, all with iridescent blue dots.
-Feeding a diet heavy in astaxanthin and carotenoids can help them to retain their bright coloration.
+This species has amazing color changing abilities, and hobbyists even sometimes witness their gobies changing color in their tanks.
+Though we aren't able to guarantee a particular color, you can help encourage brighter coloration by feeding a diet heavy in astaxanthin and carotenoids.
 Gobies on lighter colored substrates also tend to be brighter over time.
-Hobbyists even sometimes witness their gobies changing color in their tanks.
+It's also common for them to arrive with pale coloration or to be pale at night.
+This listing is for the yellow variety, which means they'll be more likely to be yellow in your tank.
 We also offer the grey morph, and we think having one of each color would make an interesting display in a home tank.

 Yellow Watchman Gobies are well-behaved reef inhabitants that will not pick at coral, sessile invertebrates, or other species of fish.
 Avoid keeping it with aggressive species or animals that are large enough to eat small fish.
 Like other gobies, these can easily jump out of an aquarium when chased or frightened, so a tight fitting lid is required.
 With a max size of 4" they require an aquarium of at least 30 gallons.
 Though they are peaceful fish, they will use their large mouths to display or push other fish away from their burrows.
 They are territorial toward other shrimp gobies, so be sure to give each goby adequate room for territory if you're keeping more than one shrimp goby.
 We recommend using an acclimation box to introduce new fish to your aquarium.